The Castle Clock

 What did I learn about Al-Jazari?

-• First, al-Jazari is a man who is familiar with the literature of his time.
-The opening lines of the Castle clock chapter are: “I followed the method of the excellent Archimedes in distributing the twelve signs of the Zodiac.
+• First, al-Jazari is familiar with the literature of his time.
+The opening lines of the Castle Clock chapter are: “I followed the method of the excellent Archimedes in distributing the twelve signs of the Zodiac.
 Al-Jazari is probably referring “On the construction of water clock” – كتاب أرشميدس في عمل البنكامات.
 This book was attributed to Archimedes, but its source is unclear.
-This reinforces al-Jazari statement in the introduction:
+This reinforces al-Jazari’s statement in the introduction:

 “I have studied the books of the earlier [scholars] and the works of the later [craftsmen] –masters of ingenious devices with movements like pneumatic [movements], and water machines … I considered the treatment of this craft for a period of time and I progressed, by practicing it, from the stage of book learning to that of witnessing, and I have taken the view on this matter of some of the ancients and those more recent [scholars]. “

 The question of openness or seclusion to the world for people of faith is a relevant question even today for Jews or Muslims.
-Maimonides, Rabbi Moshe Ben Maimon, the most important rabbinical arbiters in Jewish history, and polymath, scientist, and physician lived almost in the same time frame in Cordoba, far away from Diyarbakir in Anatolia but he was a part of the same Muslim world.
-During his medical studies, he was introduced to the writings of Aristotle in natural science and did not feel any threat to his faith.
+Maimonides, Rabbi Moshe Ben Maimon, the most important rabbinical arbiters in Jewish history and a polymath, scientist, and physician, lived in the same time frame in Cordoba, far from Diyarbakir in Anatolia, yet he was part of the same Muslim world.
+During his medical studies, he was introduced to Aristotle’s writings on natural science and felt no threat to his faith.
 He even wrote:

 ” Consequently he who wishes to attain to human perfection, must therefore first study Logic, next the various branches of Mathematics in their proper order, then Physics, and lastly Metaphysics.”
 Guide for the Perplexed

-It’s amazing to read when today Orthodox Jewish children are forbidden to learn mathematics or natural sciences.
-Al-Jazari, more engineer than a philosopher, does not deal with matters of faith directly, but his faith is embedded in the text.
+It’s amazing to read that today Orthodox Jewish children are forbidden to learn mathematics or natural sciences.
+Al-Jazari is more of an engineer than a philosopher; he does not directly address matters of faith, but his faith is embedded in the text.
 This doesn’t bother him at all to read and learn from pagan scholars.

-• Secondly, in Diyarbakir in eastern Turkey, there are little more than fourteen hours of daytime in the summer and approximately nine hours of daytime in winter.
-Al-Jazari made a considerable engineering effort ensuring that there would be twelve hours between sunrise and sunset in summer and winter.
-This is the purpose of the flow regulator which adjust a short hour in the winter compared to the longer hour in the summertime.
+• Secondly, in Diyarbakir, eastern Turkey, there are approximately 14.5 hours of daylight in the summer and 9 hours in the winter.
+Al-Jazari made considerable engineering efforts to ensure that there would be twelve hours between sunrise and sunset in summer and winter.
+This is the purpose of the flow regulator, which adjusts the short hours in the winter compared to the longer hours in the summer.
 Time is not an illusion or a pure man-made concept.
-The Earth orbited the sun before there were humans around and the sunrise and the sunset, as well as summer and winter, were here before we gave them their name.
+The Earth orbited the sun before there were humans around, and the sunrise and the sunset, as well as summer and winter, were here before we gave them their names.
 But the perception of time and its measurement are human inventions.
-If I would have met al-Jazari and told him that a second that was impossible to measure in his time is the basic unit of time and its scientific definition is approximately 9 billion (for those who want precision 9,192,631,770) cyclic switching between two energy levels of the atom cesium.
-Not only would that he would not understand a word but also would think me really He did not need such precision that did not fit his daily experience.
+If I had met al-Jazari and told him that a second, which was impossible to measure in his time, is the basic unit of time, and that its scientific definition is approximately 9 billion (for those who want precision, 9,192,631,770) cycles of the cesium atom between two energy levels.
+Not only would he would not understand a word, but he would also think me really weird.
+He did not need such precision that did not fit his daily experience.
 But I use Waze, a navigation application, and we need accurate atomic clocks at this level of precision to bring me to my destination on time.
-In today world, the concept of time which varies according to the seasons seems far-fetched, but in the world of al-Jazari who knew sundials and water clocks, it made perfect sense.
+In today’s world, the concept of time, which varies with the seasons, seems far-fetched, but in al-Jazari’s world, who knew sundials and water clocks, it made perfect sense.

-• Thirdly al-Jazari made detailed measurements of the water regulator attributed to Archimedes and found it insufficient.
+• Thirdly, al-Jazari made detailed measurements of the water regulator attributed to Archimedes and found it insufficient.
 Then he explains in detail how he tries to solve the problem without success through trial and error.
 It’s ridiculous to compare a modern engineer to al-Jazari, but it is delightful to read the report of a very talented engineer more than eight hundred years ago.
-It turns out that his concerns are not very different from the concerns of a current engineer.
-From the text, it turns out he did a “literature review” and theoretical calculations (in this case unsuccessful), and plan and perform the experiments.
-He was also a skilled man who knows copper, bronze and wood and their processing.
-When al-Jazari explains, for example, how to prepare the main water reservoir, he’s not satisfied with a drawing and selecting material (copper) but explains how to get a perfect cylinder with a precise wooden disk and how to ensure that the cylinder would have the same diameter all along.
+It turns out his concerns are not very different from those of a current engineer.
+From the text, it turns out he did a “literature review” and theoretical calculations (in this case, unsuccessful), and planned and performed the experiments.
+He was also a skilled man who knew copper, bronze, and wood and their processing.
+When al-Jazari explains, for example, how to prepare the main water reservoir, he’s not satisfied with a drawing and the selection of material (copper); he also explains how to make a perfect cylinder using a precise wooden disk and how to ensure that the cylinder will have the same diameter throughout.
 For the technical reader, it is easy to sympathize with the difficulties and solutions.
-There is something appealing in this combination of a man of the books, an engineer, a craft master and an artist who we can meet through the pages and the hundreds of years that passed.
+There is something appealing in this combination of a man of the books, an engineer, a craft master, and an artist who we can meet through the pages and the hundreds of years that passed.

 1. Pingback: Pump powered by a water wheel – The Book of Knowledge of Ingenious Mechanical Devices